Reference workbook control values in SQL statements

 - Single value (Most control types)

-- Min/max values (Number range or range slider)
+- Min/max values (Number range, range slider, or date range)

 - Multiple values (Multi-select list control)